CIBC-Internal/python/Doc/library/argparse.rst

    * parser_class - class which will be used to create sub-parser instances, by default the class of the current parser (e.g. ArgumentParser)

+   * action_ - the basic type of action to be taken when this argument is encountered at the command line

-   * dest - name of the attribute under which sub-command name will be stored; by default None and no value is stored
+   * dest_ - name of the attribute under which sub-command name will be stored; by default None and no value is stored

-   * help - help for sub-parser group in help output, by default None
+   * help_ - help for sub-parser group in help output, by default None

-   * metavar - string presenting available sub-commands in help; by default it is None and presents sub-commands in form {cmd1, cmd2, ..}
+   * metavar_ - string presenting available sub-commands in help; by default it is None and presents sub-commands in form {cmd1, cmd2, ..}

    Some example usage::